Current Research Projects

 Racial Disparities in Access to Public Water and Sewer Service in North Carolina

-For the past three years, my students and I have been analyzing publicly available data to document racial disparities in access to community water and sewer service in North Carolina.
+For the past five years, my students and I have been analyzing publicly available data to document racial disparities in access to community water and sewer service in North Carolina.
 We have mapped locations where such disparities exist, analyzed water quality in selected communities lacking access to public water, and analyzed the health implications.
 Our research is funded by the Robert Wood Johnson Foundation and the IBM Junior Faculty Development Award.

 I also talk about the project in this video.